 A more scathing indictment of strategy, both offensive and defensive, is delivered by the following plot, which shows first down yards gained on the rarer occasions when, due to a defensive penalty, we are at first and five.
 There ought to be more ability to control yardage gained, and design a play to achieve four yards with high probability.
 Instead, teams are mistakenly attempting to get to five yards.

 What are they thinking?!
 My data suggest that teams' chances of making four yards when they want it is significantly higher than their chance of making five yards (when they think they want it) - about 10% higher.
-For this, we have to use second down data due to a dearth of first and four situations - though there are in fact two in the database and on both occasions four yards was achieved.
+For this, we have to use second down data due to a dearth of first and four situations - though there are in fact two in the database, and on both occasions four yards were achieved.
 It is clear that teams are running riskier plays to achieve a worse outcome.

 One day this craziness will stop.
 We'll know it because the distributions you see here will converge toward the optimal choices instead.
-We'll see more four yard gains on first and five than we see five yard gains, for example.
+We'll see more four-yard gains on first and five than we see five-yard gains, for example.
 I'm not holding my breath, however.